 A number of factors increase the risk of infection in older adults compared to young adults.
 The relationships between these risk factors may be very complex leading seemingly similar patients to have markedly different overall risk for clinical infection.
 For example, many older individuals have latent infection with Mycobacterium tuberculosis (ie, asymptomatic infection) and do not manifest clinical illness despite an aging immune system and the presence of various comorbid conditions.
 However, superimposing malnutrition, perhaps due to medication- or illness-induced anorexia, may be the final insult necessary to tip the scales toward illness resulting in clinical manifestations.
 Several well-recognized features associated with advanced age clearly increase risk for clinical infection; these are reviewed in the following paragraphs.

-In older adult individuals, there is an increased incidence of infection and mortality for many infectious ...
+In older adult individuals, there is an increased incidence of infection and mortality ...